top of page

 During his career Saddam has worked at PenFed Credit Union, Kearney and Company and the United States Institute of Peace as a financial consultant.
 Today, Saddam works for 11th Hour Service as a Senior Consultant advising federal clients.

 Saddam has also been active in his community as a leader of political and business associations.
-He has served as Co-Chair to the Providence District Democratic Committee and Finance Vice Chair of Fairfax County Democratic Committee.
-He was the founding member of both API and FCDC Black Caucus.
-He currently serves as second Vice Chair of the 8th Congressional District Democratic Committee, Vice President of Fairfax Young Democrats, Co-State Director for South Asians for America and is a Board Member of DemBiz Council.
+He has served as Co-Chair to the Providence District Democratic Committee, Vice President of Fairfax Young Democrats, Co-State Director for South Asians for America, and Finance Vice Chair of Fairfax County Democratic Committee.
+He was the founding member of both AAPI and FCDC Black Caucus.
+He currently serves as second Vice Chair of the 8th Congressional District Democratic Committee and is a Board Member of DemBiz Council.